Fairleigh Dickinson University

 Other Features:

-The program offers an additional genre option—writing for young adults/children’s literature.
-Students have the option to complete a single-genre degree in two years or more, and a dual-genre concentration in three years or more.
-New students begin the program with a residency and then take two modules in their first semester.
+Additional genre option: Students have the option to complete a single-genre degree in two years or more, and a dual-genre concentration in three years or more.
+New students begin the program with a residency and then take two courses in their first semester.
 After that, the program is flexible; students can take up to five years to complete the degree.

 Applications are accepted year-round.
-To be considered for scholarships or assistantships, submit application materials by May 15 for the summer residency or by October 15 for the winter residency.
+To be considered for funding, submit application materials by June 1 for the summer residency or by November 1 for the winter residency.